 Arrive in Quito, Ecuador

-• Visit 16 islands on our 15-day Galápagos voyage to experience the diversity of the archipelago.
+• Navigate among 16 islands and experience the diversity of the archipelago.

 • Snorkel with sea lions, penguins, tropical fish, sharks, rays and rare coral formations.